gushphp/gush/README.md

 Logo courtesy from @maxakawizard and @kotosharic

+Logo explanation is best depicted from this passage:

+True, he struck the rock, and water gushed out, streams flowed abundantly, but can he also give us bread?
+Can he supply meat for his people?”
+When the Lord heard them, he was furious; his fire broke out against Jacob, and his wrath rose against Israel, for they did not believe in God or trust in his deliverance.

+There first thread of blood and the following are water gushing out of a rock, connecting the Old Testament prophecy fulfillment in the New Testament at the cross when Jesus was opened on his side and gushed out water and blood.

 ### What is this?

 Gush is an app console whose intention is to automate common maintainer and contributor tasks.